ARTICLE I – GENERAL

 Where not otherwise specified by law, the Directors shall not be personally liable for the debts, liabilities, or other obligations of the Association.

-Section 11: Indemnification by Corporation of Directors, Officers, Employees and Other Agents
+Section 11: Indemnification by Corporation of Directors, Officers, Employees, and Other Agents

 (a) Right of Indemnity.
-To the full extent permitted by law, the Association shall indemnify any person who is a director, officer, employee or other person described in Subsection 7237(a) of the Massachusetts Corporations Code, including persons formerly occupying such positions (collectively, “Agents”), against all expenses, judgments, fines, settlements and other amounts actually and reasonably incurred by them in connection with any “proceedings” as that term is used in such subsection by reason of the fact that such person is or was described in such subsection.
+To the full extent permitted by law, the Association shall indemnify any person who is a director, officer, employee, or other person described in Subsection 7237(a) of the Massachusetts Corporations Code, including persons formerly occupying such positions (collectively, “Agents”), against all expenses, judgments, fines, settlements and other amounts actually and reasonably incurred by them in connection with any “proceedings” as that term is used in such subsection by reason of the fact that such person is or was described in such subsection.
 The term “expenses” as used in this Bylaw shall have the same meaning as in Subsection 7237(a) of the Massachusetts Corporation Code.

 (b) Approval of Indemnity.
 Upon written request to the Board of Directors by any person seeking indemnity under Subsection 7236(b) or (c) of the Massachusetts Corporations Code, the Board of Directors shall promptly determine whether such person has met the applicable standards of conduct set forth in such subsections.

 (c) Advancement of Expenses.
-To the full extent permitted by law, and except as shall otherwise be determined by the Board of Directors in the specific instance, expenses incurred by a person seeking indemnity under these Bylaws in defending any proceeding covered by these Bylaws shall be advanced by the Association prior to the final disposition of the proceedings upon receipt of written undertaking by or on behalf of such person to repay such amount unless it shall be determined that such person is entitled to be indemnified by the Association therefore.
+To the full extent permitted by law, and except as shall otherwise be determined by the Board of Directors in the specific instance, expenses incurred by a person seeking indemnity under these Bylaws in defending any proceeding covered by these Bylaws shall be advanced by the Association prior to the final disposition of the proceedings upon receipt of a written undertaking by or on behalf of such person to repay such amount unless it shall be determined that such person is entitled to be indemnified by the Association, therefore.

 Section 12: Insurance for Corporate Agents

-The Board of Directors shall adopt a resolution authorizing the purchase and maintenance of insurance on behalf of any agent of the Association (including a Director, officer, employee or other agent of the Association) against any liability other than for violating provisions of law relating to self-dealing (Section 7233 of the Massachusetts Nonprofit Mutual Benefit Corporation Law) asserted, whether or not the Association would have the power to indemnify the agent against such liability under the provisions of Section 7237 of the Massachusetts Nonprofit Public Mutual Corporation Law.
+The Board of Directors shall adopt a resolution authorizing the purchase and maintenance of insurance on behalf of any agent of the Association (including a Director, officer, employee, or another agent of the Association) against any liability other than for violating provisions of law relating to self-dealing (Section 7233 of the Massachusetts Nonprofit Mutual Benefit Corporation Law) asserted, whether or not the Association would have the power to indemnify the agent against such liability under the provisions of Section 7237 of the Massachusetts Nonprofit Public Mutual Corporation Law.

 ARTICLE V – OFFICERS AND EXECUTIVE BOARD